mzakany23/farkle/README.md

 * hot dice
 * farkling
 * winning
+* selecting flow overs (see below)
+* showing player scores/turn point tallies
 * one last turn for the rest of players
 * keeping track of player scores, turn point tallys ect.
+* set to have multiple winners (tie for first place)
 ```

 ## Delving-deeper: